quorn23/piholeparser/Subscribable-Lists/Readme.md

-## This Folder will be the subsribable Lists
+## This Folder will be the subscribable Lists